iai-group/arXivDigest/arxivdigest/api/README.md

     -  "state": USER_ADDED, USER_REJECTED, EXPIRED, REFRESHED, SYSTEM_RECOMMENDED_ACCEPTED, SYSTEM_RECOMMENDED_REJECTED
     -  "recommendation_date": datetime of when the topic was recommended
+    -  "interaction_date": datetime of when the user last ineracted with the topic
+    -  "interleaving_order": the score that recommendation got compared to recommendations from other systems in that recommendation batch.
+Values depend on batch size, default is from 1 to 10
-    -  "interaction_date": datetime of when the user last ineracted with the topic These are the possible fields that can be returned for each topic, but depending on the state of each topic, the field might not exist.
+These are the possible fields that can be returned for each topic, but depending on the state of each topic, the field might not exist.
 For example a topic that the user adds manually does not have a recommendation_date field.
 Look to the example request further down.

 Explanations of different states: